Skip to main content

 Submitting the renewal application

-• Log in to the NYSED Portal: Access the online renewal portal using your credentials.
+1. Log in to the NYSED Portal.
+Access the online renewal portal using your credentials.

-• Complete the renewal application: Update any personal information, answer practice-related questions, and affirm that you have met the CE requirements.
+2. Complete the renewal application.
+Update your personal information, answer practice-related questions, and affirm that you have met the CE requirements.

-• Submit CE documentation: Enter details of your completed CE activities or upload supporting documents.
+3. Submit CE documentation.
+Enter details of your completed CE activities or upload supporting documents.

-• Pay the renewal fee: The fee for renewing an RN license in New York is $73.
+4. Pay the renewal fee.
+The fee for renewing an RN license can be paid online.

 It’s crucial to retain copies of your CE certificates or proof of attendance for at least six years, as the Board may request these documents during audits.